open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

  Interval 1 cpu: 53
  Interval 2 cpu: 54
 ```
-1. Stop the running container:
+1. Control-C to stop `docker logs` and then stop the running container:
 ```
 make stop
 ```